learn-co-curriculum/js-basics-loops-readme/README.md

 Perfect - Ed Sheeran
 ```

 When you execute this function, the values are printed out.
-This could be achieved before with a `for` or `forEach` loop, but this is a shorter syntax which is perfect for looping through arrays.
+This could be achieved before with a `for` or `forEach()` loop, but this is a shorter syntax which is perfect for looping through arrays.

 #### These all do very similar things, when should I apply them?

 So you're probably wondering, if they do the same thing, why not go for the less-involved method each time?
-There are a few cases where we might want to utilize a `for` loop instead:
+There are a few cases where we might prefer one loop over another:

-##### 1. Using `for for breaking loops early
+##### 1. Using `for` for breaking loops early
 With the `for` loop, you can add a conditional statement that will stop the loop as soon as some criteria is met.
 ```
 var billboard100 =